 Reach for this book when you want to celebrate the unique ways your family connects or when your child is noticing that parents move, play, and navigate the world differently.
 While some books focus on the challenges of disability, this story centers on the abundant joy, creativity, and love present in families where a parent has a physical disability.
 It reframes 'accommodation' as 'imagination,' showing how various families adapt play to fit their specific needs.
 This is a beautiful choice for children aged 3 to 7, providing vital representation for kids with disabled parents and fostering deep empathy in those without.
 It validates that while a parent's body might work differently, their capacity for fun and connection is limitless.
 Parents will appreciate how it normalizes diverse experiences without being overly clinical or sentimental.

-This book can be read cold.
+This book is straightforward and focuses on the joy of play, requiring no special preparation before reading aloud.
 It is designed to be accessible and focuses on the 'how' of play, making it a very easy, comforting read-aloud.
 A parent might reach for this after a child asks a blunt question about why their body is different, or if a child expresses frustration that a parent cannot play in a conventional way (like running a footrace).

-Younger children (3-4) will focus on the bright illustrations and the specific games, while older children (6-7) will better appreciate the message that every family has its own 'rhythm' and that different doesn't mean 'less than.'
+Younger children (3-4) will focus on the bright illustrations and the specific games, while older children (6-7) will better appreciate the book's message of acceptance and understanding.

 The book follows several different families where a parent has a physical disability, chronic illness, or mobility difference.
 It depicts various scenes of daily play: a father in a wheelchair playing tag, a mother with a chronic illness playing 'hospital' or reading from bed, and families using adaptive tools.
 The focus is entirely on the bond and the joy of play rather than the medical aspects of the disabilities.